Brian Lamb: C-SPAN

-In 1977, Lamb submitted to cable television executives a proposal for a nonprofit channel that would broadcast official proceedings of Congress.
+In 1977, Lamb submitted a proposal to cable television executives for a nonprofit channel that would broadcast official proceedings of Congress.
 He later said, "The risks weren't very significant.
 No one knew who I was.
 If I failed, so what?"
 The idea was approved in December 1977 and the Cable Satellite Public Affairs Network was created as a private nonprofit business with a board of cable-operating company executives, funded by affiliate fees from cable companies.
 At its launch the network had a staff of four employees, including Lamb, and an annual budget of $450,000.
 The first broadcast occurred on March 19, 1979, with live coverage of the first televised House of Representatives floor debate.

 By 2010, C-SPAN reached over 100 million households, and the network employed 275 individuals in Washington D.C. and at its archives in West Lafayette.
 Its coverage includes a variety of public affairs programming, including presidential press conferences and Senate hearings, in addition to its gavel-to-gavel coverage of the House and Senate.
 As of 2011, C-SPAN consists of three networks: C-SPAN, C-SPAN2 and C-SPAN3 plus a radio station, with more than 170,000 hours of C-SPAN footage available online via the C-SPAN Video Library.
 Lamb is the former CEO and president of C-SPAN, and now serves as executive chairman of its board of directors.
 He has described the network as "in every single way, the antithesis of commercial television".

 In March 2012, Lamb announced his plan to step down as CEO, handing control over to Rob Kennedy and Susan Swain.